 St. Louis Missouri native, saxophonist, composer, radio disc jockey, actor, director, playwright and poet, Jeff started the band the Jeff Robinson Trio in 1995 as a bridge between music and theatre.
-The “Trio” accompany poets at the Lizard Lounge in Cambridge, MA and have a weekly residency that has lasted nearly 20 years.
+The “Trio” accompany poets at the Lizard Lounge in Cambridge, MA and have a weekly residency that has lasted for more than 20 years.
 The Jeff Robinson Trio have performed with some of the best poets in the United States of America, including Patricia Smith, Amiri Baraka and Quincy Troupe amongst thousand more.

 Jeff is an alumnus of Berklee College of Music in Boston, MA, where he studied with saxophonists Bill Pierce and George Garzone.
 He’s studied theatre with Oleg Tabakov, Artistic Director of the legendary Moscow Art Theatre Company and Shakespeare scholar Kristin Linklater.
-Jeff’s one-man show about jazz legend Charlie “Bird” Parker entitled “Live Bird” has appeared off-Broadway and Charlie Parker’s hometown of Kansas City Missouri.
+Jeff’s one-man show about jazz legend Charlie “Bird” Parker entitled “Live Bird” has appeared in New York City and Charlie Parker’s hometown of Kansas City Missouri.
 “I knew Charlie as a man and not simply as a musical genius.
 Jeff portrays the Charlie I knew.”
 Widow, Doris Parker

 He has directed several plays including Pearl Cleage’s “Blues for an Alabama Sky” which he received an Independent Reviewers of New England Awards (IRNE) nomination for Best Director.
 Robinson directed Craig Lucas’s “Reckless” for Theatre Zone and also his self-scripted “Alley Cats” at the Institute of Contemporary Art (ICA) in Boston, MA with the Baldwin Theatre Company